amehlhase316/ser321examples/Middleware/G-RPC/README.md

 - `host`, `port` and `message` are optional arguments for the program.

+The below is only needed for Python which is nothing we need for the course

 #### PYTHON Install Dependencies
 These need to be installed
 ###### (use of virtualenv recommended for `pip` installs)